YanaDev49/Acing-AWS/Essential-ports-YNTK.md

-# Essential Ports You Need To Know ‼️
+# Essential Ports You Need To Know‼️